Garmin Forerunner 965 vs Withings ScanWatch Nova

 Frequently Asked Questions

-Garmin Forerunner 965 excels if you value bright, high-resolution 1.4" amoled makes maps easy to read.
-Withings ScanWatch Nova is better if you prioritize elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
-Pick based on your budget and daily use.
+Garmin Forerunner 965 is the better choice if you prioritize bright, high-resolution 1.4" amoled makes maps easy to read.
+Withings ScanWatch Nova wins if you value elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
+Both are rated highly (4.7★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure